shayanthekid/shayanthekid/README.md

-# Hey there! 👋 I'm Shayanthekid
+# Hey there! 👋 I'm Sajid

 I'm a passionate developer with experience in various fields including web development, C#, Python, and more.
 I love building innovative solutions and sharing knowledge with others.